Back to menu

 From Baatz 1994, fig. 20,12 and fig. 14.

 Machines were also used for the kneading.
 Like the millstones they were made of porous volcanic stone.
 They are bowls in which the dough was kneaded by a combination of fixed and rotating blades.
 A few blades were inserted in the side of the bowl, and a few were attached to a vertical bar.
-Slaves or animals turned the vertical bar.
+People pushed a horizontal bar that set the mixing device in motion.

 Cross-section of a kneading-machine.